 Wrap Each Dish

 Place a stack of packing paper or newsprint on your work surface.
-The sheets should be large enough to accommodate the plates you need to pack.
+The sheets should be large enough to accommodate the dishes you need to pack.

-Place the first plate in the center of the top sheet and fold one corner of the sheet over the plate until it's completely covered.
+Place the first dish in the center of the top sheet and fold one corner of the sheet over the plate until it's completely covered.

 Secure the newsprint with packing tape.

 Box up the Dishes

-Place the two plates in the box of the box on their sides.
+Place the two dishes in the box of the box on their sides.
 Plates should never be packed flat as this can lead to breaking.
 If the box encounters any force, plates on their edge can sustain a lot more pressure than if they're laid flat on the bottom of the box.

 Keep Wrapping and Stacking

-Continue wrapping and placing the plates in the box until the box is tightly packed as shown in the picture.
+Continue wrapping and placing the dishes in the box until the box is tightly packed as shown in the picture.

-If there is room remaining in the box, place linens or towels on top of the plates or use more balled up wads of paper to fill the gaps before sealing the box.
+If there is room remaining in the box, place linens or towels on top of the dishes or use more balled up wads of paper to fill the gaps before sealing the box.
 Secure the box closed with strong packing tape.

 Mark the box as fragile, list the items on the outside and their location, such as "kitchen" or "dining room."

 Load on the Truck

 Other Packing Tips

 - Place heavier items on the bottom and lighter items on top.

 - If you don't have a lot of packing paper or bubble wrap, use linens or towels as cushioning.